 Balance is a term that refers to the distribution of visual elements in a design.
 At CDI College, programs like Graphic Design and Graphic Design Technology offer students the opportunity to learn about the concepts of design and layout, and how balance plays a critical role.

 DPI and PPI are acronyms for dots per inch and pixels per inch which describe the resolution of an image.
 Students at Reeves College will learn about DPI and PPI through training in a variety of industry-standard software programs including Photoshop, Illustrator, InDesign, Dreamweaver, and Premiere Pro.
 Similar software programs are taught at CDI College in Toronto.

 Scale relates to the relative size of an object within a design.
-When a designer chooses to make a particular object oversized or miniature, it is often to highlight their importance or inspire a new perspective.
-Reeves College programs like the 42-week Graphic Design Technology program will teach students about scale through courses on digital image creation, editing, processing and other in-demand graphic design skills.
+When a designer chooses to make a particular object oversized or miniature, it is often to highlight its importance or inspire a new perspective.
+Reeves College programs like the 42-week Graphic Design Technology program will teach students about scale through courses on digital image creation, editing, processing, and other in-demand graphic design skills.

-White space, sometimes referred to as negative space, is any colour, texture or pattern between design elements.
+White space, sometimes referred to as negative space, is any color, texture, or pattern between design elements.
 Proper use of white space in an advertisement can direct the viewer's eye through promotional material to the advertised product.